openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

-Make sure the default `IngressController` CR created by the Cluster Ingress Operator targets the "master" pool rather than the "worker" pool whenever the "Infrastrcture Topology" is set to "SingleReplica".
+Make sure the default `IngressController` CR created by the Cluster Ingress Operator targets the "master" pool rather than the "worker" pool whenever the "Infrastructure Topology" is set to "SingleReplica".
 This will ensure that the `router-default` deployment created by the Cluster Ingress Operator will always run on the single control plane node, and as a result any `*.apps.<cluster>.<base>` DNS entries which originally pointed at the single